 As I wrote earlier, I will be posting interviews with some of my fellow Indie designers who also participate in the Indie Design Gift-A-Long 2014.
 To read more about what this Gift-A-Long entails, click here.
+Today is my interview kick-off with Loraine Birchall, from Woolly Madly Deeply.
+She joined me in the chat room of the La Visch Designs group on Ravelry:

 Hello Loraine!
 I’m very excited to be having this interview with you and get to know one of my fellow Indie Design Gift-A-Long designers a bit better.